Agia Triada of Tzangaroli Monastery

 History of the Monastery

-The Holy Trinity Monastery was founded by the brothers Ioannis and Loukas Tzangaroli.
-The brothers were already living a monastic life at the nearby Gouverneto Monastery when they began construction at Agia Triada in 1611.
-At the time, a church already existed on the site whereby they undertook to turn it into a convent.
-The brothers were well educated from a Venetian-Cretan family and they contributed their time and funds to the project along with making use of large contributions of land donated by local partitioners.
+The Holy Trinity Monastery was founded by the brothers Ioannis (Ieremias) and Loukas (Lavrentios) Tzangaroli in 1611.
+They were already living a monastic life at the nearby Gouverneto Monastery when they began transforming an existing church on the site into a convent.
+Coming from a well-educated Venetian-Cretan family, the brothers contributed their own time and funds to the project, aided by large land donations from local supporters.

 The cemetery chapel of Christ the Saviour